Charley-Mann/blog.camunda.org/content/post/2019/08/camunda-bpm-7120-alpha2-released.md

 ## Clarified OpenJDK Support

 With the changes in Oracle's licensing model for OracleJDK, alternative JDKs and JDK builds have moved into the focus of our users.
 Camunda supports OpenJDK and IBM JDK already since version 7.0.
-Now, we have clarified that our OpenJDK support includes variants such Oracle OpenJDK, Adopt OpenJDK, Amazon Corretto and Azul Zulu.
+Now, we have clarified that our OpenJDK support includes variants such as Oracle OpenJDK, Adopt OpenJDK, Amazon Corretto and Azul Zulu.
 This applies to this alpha release, as well as previous releases until 7.9.0.
 See our [Supported Environments documentation](https://docs.camunda.org/manual/latest/introduction/supported-environments/#java-runtime) for a complete list.

 ## Engine Logging Configuration